ithouph/Ejar/CUSTOMIZATION_GUIDE.md

 # 🎨 Easy Customization Guide

-This guide shows you how to customize your TravelStay app without touching the backend code.
+This guide shows you how to customize your Ejar app without touching the backend code.

 ## 📱 Navigation Customization